jupyterhub/jupyterhub/docs/source/services.md

 JupyterHub will add the Service to the Hub's proxy at `/service/:service-name`.

-## Managed Service
+## Hub-Managed Service

-If a Service is started by the Hub and the Hub is responsible for the Service's actions, the Service is referred to as a **Managed Service** of JupyterHub.
-Managed Services can only be a local subprocesses of the Hub.
+If a Service is started by the Hub and the Hub is responsible for the Service's actions, the Service is referred to as a **Hub-Managed Service** of JupyterHub.
+Hub-Managed Services can only be a local subprocesses of the Hub.
 The Hub will take care of starting these processes and restarting them if they stop.

-While Managed Services share some similarities with notebook Spawners, there are no plans for Managed Services to support the same spawning abstractions as a notebook Spawner.
-If you wish to run Services in Docker or other deployment environments, the Service can be registered as an External Service, as described below.
+While Hub-Managed Services share some similarities with notebook Spawners, there are no plans for Hub-Managed Services to support the same spawning abstractions as a notebook Spawner.
+If you wish to run Services in Docker or other deployment environments, the Service can be registered as an Externally-Managed Service, as described below.

-### Launching a Managed Service
+### Launching a Hub-Managed Service

-A Managed Service is characterized by its specified `command` for launching the Service.
-For example, the configuration of a 'cull idle' notebook server Managed Service would include the Service name, `True` setting for being administered by the Hub, and the `command` to launch the Service which will cull idle servers after a timeout interval:
+A Hub-Managed Service is characterized by its specified `command` for launching the Service.
+For example, the configuration of a 'cull idle' notebook server Hub-Managed Service would include the Service name, admin permissions, and the `command` to launch the Service which will cull idle servers after a timeout
+interval:

 ```python
 c.JupyterHub.services = [